itswilleke/passwordchecker/README.md

 # How to use it
-run "python passwordchecker.py" in terminal or command prompt Choose how many characters, alphabet letters, digits and special characters you want in your password.
+run "python passwordchecker.py" in terminal or command prompt Choose the length of the password and how many alphabet letters, digits and special characters you want in your password.
 The output will give you a password and if it is found before in the Have I Been Pwnd API